opfo/resources/final-presentation-walkthrough.md

 # Questions View

+- Seeing what is going on.
+- We see the title
 - Explain sidebar (icons and numbers)
 - Scroll up and down to show questions
 - Sort by Score